ferxinii/ising-longrange/README.md

 # Monte Carlo simulation of the Ising model with super long-range interactions ⚡️
-This was initally developed as an optional project for my Statistical Physics course.
-However, I revisited the project later and improved it.
-This repository includes the Python code that runs the simulations, as well as the MATLAB code used in the numerical analysis of the analytical model.
+This was initally developed as a project for my Statistical Physics course, but I later revisited the project and improved it.
+This repository includes the project as ad pdf, and the Python code that runs the simulations.

-In **numeric_matlab** you will find everything related to the numerical exploration, including the plots used for the project.

-In **results** you will find the results of running **main.py**, as well as the results of previous runs.
-Additionally, a MATLAB script reads those previous runs to generate the plot that is used for the project.

 ## Running the code
-1. simply change the desired parameters in the main function.
-These include the number of atoms and number of Monte Carlo steps, as well as the temperature range.
-Don't go overboard or it might be too slow.
-2. Then you can just run it.
-An indicator lets you know how many steps of temperature you have done so you can keep the progress.
-3. Once finished, you will see a plot with the results of the run.
-This same plot and the data is automatically saved inside **simulation_results**.
+1. Simply run main.py .
+You will be asked to input the number of spins and the number of Monte Carlo steps to perform (see pdf).
+Higher values result in slower simulations, I recommend starting with 50 spins and 10000 steps to experiment.
+2. The progress is displayed in real-time.
+3. Once finished, a folder is created with the results of the run: A file with the mean magnetization per spin and total energy of each of the MC samples, for each of the temperatures.
+Attention: the file name only depends on N, so be careful with over-writing previous results.